wufpack00/dotfiles/mac-ootb-setup.md

 ## Applications

 - [ ] Configure iTerm2
   - The configuration file should be synced automatically.
+If not:
-If it is not, `Preferences > General > Preferences` and select the `Load preferences from a custom folder or URL` option.
-Then select `~/.config/iterm2/preferences`.
+    - Go to `Preferences > General > Preferences`
+    - Select the `Load preferences from a custom folder or URL` option
+    - Select `~/.config/iterm2/preferences`
 - [ ] Configure Dropbox
   - Sync files
 - [ ] Set up Timemachine backup